lowRISC/qemu/docs/opentitan/verilate.md

 * `-a` / `--artifact` all artifact files (see `-l`, `-x` and `-w`) are named after the application name.
 This option specifies an alternative file prefix for all those artifacts.

+* `-b` / `--spi-device-bridge` create a local server on the specified TCP port that accepts QEMU SPI device CharDev compliant requests, translates and converts them into simplified Verilator SPI DPI requests using its PTY SPI device channel.
+SDO output data received on the PTY channel are converted back into QEMU CharDev compliant responses.
+This feature can be enabled to use SPI device tests that have been designed for the QEMU VM.

 * `-C` / `--cycles` abort Verilator execution after the specified count of cycles.
 See also the `-k` option.